 Welcome to the site that is guaranteed to make you feel old.

-Kids TV has been reminding people of long missed programmes from when they were children for over 10 years and whether it's the characters, the stories or, more than likely, the theme tune that you remember, it may well be here somewhere.
+Kids TV has been reminding people of long missed programmes from when they were children for nearly 15 years and whether it's the characters, the stories or, more than likely, the theme tune that you remember, it may well be here somewhere.

-Contributions to the site, whether it's new information about a programme listed, or a programme that's been missed, are very welcome.
-For the moment though, please don't report broken links.
-I'm working through them all and I'll get to them as soon as I can!
+Contributions to the site, whether it's new information about a programme listed, or a programme that's been missed, are very welcome and can be sent to email@example.com.